reigncl/eslint-plugin-nextpublic/README.md

 # eslint-plugin-nextpublic

 ESLint plugin to verify that NEXT_PUBLIC variables are justified in a .nextpublicrc file.
+The justification text should have a minimum length of 20 characters.

 ## Installation